CrazyCloudCraft/wikitest/Placeholders.md

 This is a list of all available placeholders.
 A download-command for the extenion can be found at the area of the placeholder.
-If at the place of the download-command is `NO DOWNLOAD COMMAND`, then it does mean, that the placeholders are hard-coded into the plugin.
+If at the place of the download-command is `NO DOWNLOAD COMMAND`, then it does mean, that the placeholders are hard-coded into the plugin and are loaded, when the plugin registers them itself.

+Please note that at the point of which a plugins placeholders where added and the plugin where linked, the plugin had an existing page to download/buy it from.
+We aren't responsible for the links nor placeholders to be up-to-date.
+If you find any outdated/wrong information, [create an issue](/PlaceholderAPI/PlaceholderAPI/issues/new?template=change_request.md) and let us know.

 [[PAPI-placeholders|Placeholders#papi-placeholders-1]]
 ----